joshtlalonde/SYSC3303-G27/Iteration-3/README.md

 ## Files included:

 - Floor.java
+- FloorPacket.java
+- Elevator.java
-- elevator.java
+- ElevatorPacket.java
 - Scheduler.java
 - floor_input.text
-- UML-diagrams
+- Diagrams
 - State diagram
 - Unit tests

 In-depth description about each file and their roles:

-## UML-diagrams
+## Diagrams
 Folder containing two UML diagrams (one class and sequence diagram) describing the elevator system and their functions/methods.
 The class diagram shows the subsystems and their relations to other subsystems in a blue-print/schematic format.
 The sequence diagram on the other hand shows these subsystems in the context of their lifelines.

 ## State diagram